rdugan/iceriver-oc/README.md

 <br>

 # Fee
-* 1% fee directed to the official Kaspa Development Fund.
-* Current agreement with fund treasurers that half will be sent back to myself until further notice, in order to recoup development/maintenance costs.
+* While the fee remains 1% for the base version, unfortunately the previous 50/50 split with the Kaspa Development Fund needs to be adjusted.
+Development and support of this product has become much more than a full time job, while at the same time the fee income is declining rapidly due to reward reductions and nethash growth.
+As a result, the split will be restructured as 80/20 for the first 600K KAS/yr, while any proceeds beyond that will continue to be split 50/50 as before.
+Please understand this decision is not taken lightly, but is the only chance I have to continue my current level of involvement with the product.
+Should the price of KAS appreciate significantly sooner than expected, this arrangement will of course be reconsidered.
+For reference / transparency, the total fee income as of 2024-07-30 (over ~8 months) has been 314K KAS, half of which has been directed to the Kaspa Dev Fund.
+* A commercial/hosting version is now available with a current fee of 1.33%.
+This version includes additional features useful for larger deployments, such as multiple user management, hashrate splitting (e.g. for setting up hosting fees), and brand/logo replacement.
+This fee will increase in future releases as more features are added (such as aggregate dashboards, auto-tuning, etc), but is expected to be capped at 2%.
 * Fee traffic is directed to *.kaspa.pool.pbfarmer.cc, which is currently just an alias for Herominers (e.g. us.kaspa.pool.pbfarmer.cc => us.kaspa.herominers.com).
-If the system is unable to connect to one of the 5 closest Herominers pools, OC will be removed until a connection is once again available.
+If the system is unable to connect to one of the 5 closest Herominers pools, OC will be removed and performance reduced until a connection is once again available.
 A warning indicator will appear in the UI in such situations.

 <br>

 # Known Issues
 * IceRiver ASICs insist on using static IP settings, even after you set them to DHCP.
 If these IPs are not reserved in your router, at some point your router may assign these IPs to another device in your network, and you will have network / connection problems.
 The solution to this is to find the MAC address to IP address mapping table in the LAN/DHCP section of your router settings, and add a mapping for every one of your ASICs (the MAC address should be on a sticker on the outside of your ASIC.)
 Once you've added these mappings, restart the router, update every ASIC to use DHCP, and restart all of the ASICs.
 Now your ASICs should acquire the fixed IP via DHCP, and even if/when they revert to static IPs, it should no longer cause issues, since the router has reserved the IP(s).
+* At some point a widespread DNS update seems to have affected multiple ISPs, which caused them to 'black-hole' traffic to *.pbfarmer.cc.
+This meant that while the pool connections succeeded, all subsequent traffic disappeared into the void.
+If you are seeing a similar situation where you appear to be connected to a pool, but are not getting any jobs or producing shares, try updating your DNS server (preferably in your router, but also possible on the ASIC) to a public option such as Google (8.8.8.8, 8.8.4.4), Cloudflare (1.1.1.1), etc.
 * A number of people have found that the fee traffic or maybe domain name are tripping spam/ddos/botnet protections in their routers, which commonly target mining traffic.
 If your ASIC seems to connect to pools but is not mining (even after following the previous steps), check for these types of settings in your router and try disabling them.
-For exmaple, in my ASUS router, I need to disable the AIProtection features called 'Two-Way IPS' and 'Infected Device Prevention and Blocking' to do any sort of crypto mining.
+For exmaple, in my ASUS router, I need to disable the 'AIProtection' features called 'Two-Way IPS' and 'Infected Device Prevention and Blocking' to do any sort of crypto mining.
 * There may be incompatiblities between HiveOS/AsicHub or other 3rd party management/monitoring tools and this firmware.
 Many of these tools scrape the ASIC UI to get data, and since I've signficantly modified the UI, their scrapers may no longer be compatible.
 The only way to address this is for the management tools to migrate to the available API.

 <br>